 - Requires Bootstrap

-Summernote is probably the most feature rich but free WYSIWYG editor available in the market and it is constantly improving.
-If you are working with Bootstrap, then Summernote is a no brainer but even if you aren’t Summernote deserves to be checked out.
+Summernote is probably the most feature-rich but free and open source WYSIWYG HTML editor available in the market and it is constantly improving.
+If you are working with Bootstrap, then Summernote is a no brainer but even if you aren’t, Summernote deserves to be checked out.

 Froala is a very powerful editor in itself and the wide myriad of plugins have only increased the same.
-There are more than 30 plugins which include an advanced image editor, emoticons, spell checker, and it’s easy to even create your own plugin.
-All the tools can also be accessed inline with the inline editor which is extremely convenient.
+Some of them include an advanced image editor, emoticons, spell checker, and it’s easy to even create your own plugin.
+All the tools can also be accessed with the inline editor which is extremely convenient.

-Like TinyMCE, Froala also comes in a lot of flavors, but even the free version consists of all the features.
+Like TinyMCE, Froala is available in a lot of flavors, but even the free version packs plenty of punch.
 The only difference is that you won’t be getting the full source code and technical support.

 - Inline editing

 - Not great for mobile hybrid app/website

 Froala is fast and lightweight with a beautiful UI but still manages to bring all the features one might be looking for in a WYSIWYG HTML editor.
 If you are okay without the source code and support, the free version will serve you just fine, else you know what to do.

 CKEditor is extremely popular with users for being a beautifully designed WYSIWYG HTML editor open source.
 It comes with over 21k tests to help you learn HTML in a friendly layout.
 Detailed documentation is there to help you further hone your skills.
 Some of the biggest names in the tech industry trust it.

 Note that you will have to keep the copyright notices in each file intact and not delete the LICENSE.md file located in the CKEditor installation folder.
 That’s not a drawback, especially when you are getting so much value in return.